 Perform a statistical analysis evaluating an association between serum CRP and 4 year all-cause mortality by comparing geometric mean CRP values across groups defined by vital status at 4 years.
 (Note that there are some measurements of CRP that are reported as zeroes.
 Make clear how you handle these measurements.)

-Ans:
+Ans: 9/10 points Minus 1 point for not specifying how CRP values of zero were handled.

 Methods: Geometric mean of CRP levels were compared between subjects who died within 4 years of study enrollments and those who survived more than 4 years after study enrollment.
 Difference in the mean of log transformed serum CRP was tested using a t test allowing for unequal variance.
 95% confidence intervals for the difference in population means of log transformed CRP were similarly based on that same handling of variance.
 Estimates and confidence interval were then exponentiated in order to obtain inference on the geometric mean.